NicolasBernaerts/tasmota/offload-pilotwire/README.md

   * **/control** public page to control the device
   * **/histo** public page to get offloading history
   * **/info.json** to get device main caracteristics

+## Offload ##

+**Offload** firmware provides an offload capability based on the device consumption, your actual global consumption and your contact level.

+If global power exceed your contract level, device is offloaded as long as your global consumption has not drop enougth.

+It has been tested on **Sonoff S26**, **Sonoff Pow R2**, **Athom power plug** and various **ESP32** boards.

+### Configuration ###

+You need to configure usual tasmota stuff, plus the **Offload** section.

+Here, you need to configure :
+  * The topic where your energy meter data are published
+  * The key where to read your contract maximum power (VA)
+  * The key xhere to read your global instant power (VA)
+  * The power of device controled by your Tasmota
+  * Priority of the device in case off offloading (several devices may offload the one after the other)

+After next restart, offload mecanism will start.

 Pilotwire
 ---------